cedvdb/x_router/README.md

 # Resolvers

-When a page is accessed via a path ('/route').
-That route goes through each resolvers provided to the router, sequentially and either `Redirect`,  `Next` or `Loading` happen.
+When a page is accessed via a path ('/path').
+That path goes through each resolvers provided to the router, sequentially and either `Redirect`,  `Next` or `Loading` happen.

 Here is an example of redirect resolver: